 - Great for new cities – if you are transitioning to a new city and unfamiliar with areas, this is a great way to try out the area without making any commitments.

-What’s the difference between a lease and month to month agreement?
+What’s the difference between a lease and a month-to-month agreement?

 If you expect to be in a particular city for a while, it may be better to consider a 4 or 6-month lease that offers the balance of cost and flexibility without locking you in for the long term.